alba1735/tRNAgraph/README.md

 - `-n` or `--threads` is the number of threads to use for generating the graphs.
 By default, the number of threads will be set to the CPU_MAX.
 This is mostly useful for generating coverage plots and seqlogos as they can take a long time to generate.
 It will however run all non-threaded plots in parallel.
 - `--log` is used to output a log of the shell commands used to generate the graphs.
 By default, the log will not be output.
 - `-q` or `--quiet` is used to suppress the output of the shell commands used to generate the graphs.
 By default, the output will be displayed.
+- `-v` or `--verbose` is used to increase the verbosity of the output, includes all flags used in output.
+By default, the output will not be verbose.

 The following parameters are optional and can be used to customize the graphs: